damachine/coolerdash/README.md

 # CoolerDash 🐧

-#### With this tool, it is possible to display real-time telemetry data from the sensors on an AIO liquid cooler with an integrated LCD display.
+#### This tool allows you to display real-time telemetry data from sensors on an AIO liquid cooler with an integrated LCD display.

 I started developing this tool because the LCD display of my NZXT Kraken 2023 under Linux did not meet my expectations.